directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 }
 ```

-Go to `http://localhost:5173/about`, replacing `about` with any of your item slugs.
-Using the Directus JavaScript SDK,
+Go to http://localhost:5173/about, replacing `about` with any of your item slugs.
+Using the Directus JavaScript SDK, the
-the single item with that slug is retrieved, and the page should show your data. `readItem()` only checks against your
+single item with that slug is retrieved, and the page should show your data. `readItem()` only checks against your
 `slug` Primary ID Field.

-_Note that non existing ids will result in a forbidden error, which we catch and then throw svelte's internal error
+_Note that non existing IDs will result in a forbidden error, which we catch and then throw svelte's internal error
 object to respond with a 404.
 Please also note that
 [`@html` should only be used for trusted content.](https://svelte.dev/docs/special-tags#html)_